 Swinburne is committed to building the participation of Indigenous students in tertiary education, via ongoing community consultation and the development and delivery of both 'Indigenous' and mainstream TAFE and higher education courses.
-In 2011, 295 Indigenous students (self-identified at enrolment) completed 88,660 student contact hours (SCH) of accredited VET training through Swinburne.
-Most of the enrolments were in community services/development, emergency/medical response, sport and recreation, social housing, youth work and general education/foundation skills.
+In 2012, there were 285 Indigenous student (self-identified at enrolment) enrolments in Swinburne TAFE courses, including 45 at diploma level or above.